-These laws also can prohibit people from keeping a particular breed of dog that appears to be too risky to the community, or can impose special requirements for keeping such dogs.
+These laws also can prohibit people from keeping a particular breed of dog that appears to be too risky to the community or can impose special requirements for keeping such dogs.
 For example, pit bulls must be “fixed” in many cities and in some places are not allowed.

-A "dangerous dog law" may be the basis for civil liability under the doctrines of negligence and negligence per se, but are only one of a number of potential civil causes of action against the owner of a dog that bites or injures a person.
+A “dangerous dog law” may be the basis for civil liability under the doctrines of negligence and negligence per se, but is only one of a number of potential civil causes of action against the owner of a dog that bites or injures a person.

 Enacting a law is not effective unless the animal control authority has the manpower and the determination to take dangerous dogs off the streets.
 Under some circumstances, the victim of an attack by a dangerous dog can recover compensation from the animal control authority that failed to impound that dog before the incident took place.
-For example, the family of Jennifer Lowe retained Attorneys Kenneth M. Phillips and Wayne A Ritchie II to sue the County of Knox, Tennessee, after she was brutally killed by pit bulls, and the case was won by showing that the animal control department knew that the dogs were vicious but failed to impound them before the fatal attack.
+For example, the family of Jennifer Lowe retained Attorneys Kenneth M. Phillips and Wayne A. Ritchie II to sue the County of Knox, Tennessee, after she was brutally killed by pit bulls, and the case was won by showing that the animal control department knew that the dogs were vicious but failed to impound them before the fatal attack.
 (See Animal Control Liability for Dog Bites.)

 What is the most important part of a dangerous dog law?

 Each jurisdiction must decide exactly what behaviors of the dog and the owner cannot be tolerated.
 Something which is dangerous in a crowded city would not necessarily be dangerous in a rural area; a dog that guards property, for example, might be dangerous in an apartment building but a necessity on a farm.
 (See Vicious Dogs.)

 How are the dog laws established?